Vi-Sri/vi-sri.github.io/aboutme.md

 profileImage: /assets/images/photo.jpg
 isIndex : False
 ---
 I am Srinivas, a Computer Vision and Machine learning Engineer at Toyota Connected Labs.
 My research focuses are **Machine Vison**, **Computer Vision based on Deep learning**, **ADAS**, **VSLAM**, **Stereo Vision** and **Perceptual Robotics** with emphasis on both scientific and engineering aspects.
-Prior to my tenure with Toyota, I received B.E. at the Department of Electronics Engineering at Anna University (2017) and extensively worked as a Software Engineer with Zoho Corporation, also as an embedded computer vision engineer with Econ Systems and Cloud ML architect with HCL Research.
+Prior to my tenure with Toyota, I have extensively worked as a an Embedded Computer Vision Engineer with Econ Systems and Cloud ML architect with HCL Research, although I started as a Software Engineer with Zoho Corporation.
+I received my Bachelors in Engineering in Electronics and Communication Engineering from Anna University (2017).

 ### Professional Experience

-#### Internship
+#### Internships
+* NMDC, Chennai, 2014
 * Vajro, Chennai , 2015
 * Zoho, Chennai, 2016